What travelers need to know about the Boeing 737 Max 9 grounding - KESQ

 Bangs pointed out potential passengers can see what kind of equipment the flight is operating on in the “details” section when they book flights.

-Keyes explained in an email interview that “when you purchase a flight, it will say on your receipt what aircraft you’re scheduled to fly (typically near the flight number).”
+Keyes explained that “when you purchase a flight, it will say on your receipt what aircraft you’re scheduled to fly (typically near the flight number).”
 People can also also use the website ismyplanea737max.com, he said.

 But be prepared for last-minute changes, Keyes warned.
 “Do note that aircraft swaps happen occasionally; what you were originally scheduled to fly is usually but not always the same model you ultimately fly.”

-In that case, Bangs said passengers can use the tail number of the plane at the gate to double-check the type of plane.
+In that case, Bangs said passengers can use the tail number of the plane at the gate to double-check the type of aircraft.

 The-CNN-Wire